-- Chicken Wings: Two pounds of chicken wings will feed my family of four with leftovers, but adjust our recipe if you’re feeding a crowd.
-Make it easy on yourself and purchase chicken wings split into drums and flats.
-I usually buy uncooked chicken wings at Costco.
+- Chicken Wings: Two pounds of chicken wings are perfect for my family, with leftovers to spare, but feel free to scale up if you’re feeding a crowd.
+Save time by grabbing chicken wings split into drums and flats—I usually stock up on uncooked wings from Costco.

-- Baking Powder: Baking powder is necessary for crispy chicken wings.
+- Baking Powder: Baking powder (not baking soda) is necessary for crispy baked chicken wings.
+Its alkalinity pairs with salt to change the skin’s pH, making the wings extra crispy.

 The full recipe with measurements is in the recipe card below.

-Combine the ingredients for homemade BBQ sauce in a mixing bowl and set it aside.
+Step 1: Combine the ingredients for the BBQ sauce in a mixing bowl and set it aside.

-Dry the chicken wings using a cloth to remove excess moisture.
+Step 2: Pat dry the chicken wings with a cloth or paper towel to remove excess moisture.

-Adjust the oven rack to the upper middle position and preheat the oven to 450° F (232° C).
+Step 4: Adjust the oven rack to the upper middle position and preheat the oven to 450°F (232°C).
 Bake the wings for 20 minutes.
 Flip and bake for 15-30 minutes, depending on the size of the wings.

-- Dry the Wings: Pat dry the wings to achieve a nice, crispy coating.
+- Pat the wings dry with paper towels to create a nice, crispy coating.

 Wings are not the same without a tasty sauce to coat them with.
 I recommend using the gluten-free BBQ sauce included in the recipe card, but if you don’t feel like preparing sauce from scratch, use one of these.